Cultivating Change and Connection: Reflecting on the FOLCS Kindred Gathering

 We believe people fuel change.
-We invest in people who model practical and humble leadership, give them exceptional training and experiences, and connect them to each other, cultivating social capital at every level.
+We invest in people who model practical and humble leadership, give them exceptional training and experiences, and connect them to each other to foster authentic, meaningful relationships.
 That goes for our students, our service members, and, yes—our staff.

-That’s just one of the six core values that guide our work every day.
-Here are the others:
+Here are the core values that guide our work every day.

 I like working at FoodCorps because I get to work with and draw inspiration from passionate people that are making an impact, every day!